zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 **HIGH TOLERANCE:**
 - Deliberately impose structure to balance
 - Use constraints to channel energy
-- Risk of never completing—ensure verification phase is honored
+- Risk of never completing, ensure verification phase is honored
 - May need external accountability

 ## 3.5 — Chaos Recovery Protocols